mikakallberg/Portfolio-Project-4/features.md

 #
 - On external links there are _blank target tags which open a new page for the user, in order for neffarious actors to nog be able to hight jack that request each link as a noopener and norefferrer tag.
 - to ensure hackers don't get to potentially sensitive data a CSRF token is placed when an authentication feature is present.
+- To ensure only the person who has left a comment is the one who has access to edit or delete, the appearance of symbols for edit and delete only do soo if the requested user equals equals the account that laft the comment.
+- If a user of admin needs to delete their account all instances of that persons activity gets deleted through a cascade statement in models.py.
+Same goes for deleting blogposts.
 #

 ### Features left to implement